phuvf/oscpoint/README.md

 ### Media control

-> [!NOTE]
-> Due to the way PowerPoint handles media, these actions will only work if:
+*Due to the way PowerPoint handles media, these actions will only work if you're in slideshow mode and there's a single media element on the current slide.*
->
-> - You're in slideshow mode
-> - There's a single media element on the current slide

 - `/oscpoint/media/play`
 - `/oscpoint/media/pause`